daveyliam/mapwriter/README.md

 1) Set up your Forge/MCP environment.

-2) Move or copy the mapwriter folder to forge/mcp/src/minecraft/
+2) Move or copy the mapwriter folder found in src to forge/mcp/src/minecraft/

 3) Copy or move the textures from resources/assets/mapwriter/textures/map/*.png to forge/mcp/bin/minecraft/assets/mapwriter/textures/map/*.png